World of Tomorrow (film): Episode Two: The Burden of Other People's Thoughts (2017)

-Emily Prime is busy drawing in a white room when she is interrupted by a time-traveling visitor; a sixth back-up copy of the adult third-generation clone who contacted Emily Prime in the previous episode, known as Emily 6 (voiced by Pott).
-This back-up Emily has difficulty controlling her emotions and was next in line to be a proper clone of Emily, but believes she lost her identity, and decided to replace her mind with a copy of Emily Prime's mind using a partially broken neural network on Emily 6's time machine.
+Emily Prime is busy drawing when she is interrupted by a time-traveling visitor: the sixth backup copy of the adult third-generation clone who had contacted Emily Prime in the previous episode, known as Emily 6.
+This backup Emily has some genetic deterioration and was next in line to be a proper clone of Emily, but has decided to replace her mind with a copy of Emily Prime's using a neural network.

-The two then start to merge their consciousnesses; inside Emily 6's mind, Emily Prime meets a younger version of Emily 6, and they explore a cave and talk about Emily 6's bracelet, a birthday gift from her sister Felicia.
-The younger Emily 6 falls asleep, and Emily Prime is transported back to the adult Emily 6 in a location in the sub-consciousness called the "Bog of realism".
-In the bog waters, Emily 6 buried many "glimmers of hope" from her youth that she could not fulfill when she became an adult; one of the glimmers Emily Prime picks up is a dream of becoming a dancer in The Nutcracker ballet.
+The two start to merge their consciousnesses; inside Emily 6's mind, Emily Prime meets a younger version of Emily 6, and they talk about Emily 6's bracelet, a birthday gift from her sister Felicia.
+Emily Prime is transported back to the adult Emily 6 in a location in the subconsciousness called the "Bog of Realism".
+In the bog waters, Emily 6 had buried many "glimmers of hope" from her youth that she could not fulfill when she became an adult, one of which was a dream of dancing in The Nutcracker ballet.

-The two stumble upon a large cloud that rains memories into a "Valley of Buried Memories" below, and explore it.
-The memories can be tasted to reveal what they contain, with many of them having been inherited from other Emilys.
-Emily Prime finds a memory of a younger Emily 6 in a large tube with other numbered back-ups, all of whose eyes are closed except for Emily 6.
-Emily 6 finds a memory that has not happened to either of them yet, and tells Emily Prime not to think of a "baby dinosaur" later.
-Emily Prime then views three memories of her life where she is unexpectedly visited by Emily 6, and the fourth and seventh back-ups of Emily as they intrusively tour memories of Emily Prime's life to reminisce.
-Emily 6 finds a memory that transports them to a moment where her younger self kills an insect, describing it as the saddest day of her life and lecturing about the equality of souls before declaring that "clones are better".